Module 6.4: Compliance for Regulated Industries

 Next Module

-Section titled “Next Module”Continue to Module 7.1: Cluster Upgrades & Lifecycle to learn how to manage Kubernetes version upgrades, OS patching, and firmware updates in on-premises environments.
+Section titled “Next Module”Continue to Module 7.1: Cluster Upgrades & Lifecycle to learn how to manage Kubernetes version upgrades, OS patching, and firmware updates in on-premises environments without violating the change-management controls you have just built.